 And the Baroque The exterior of the dome contrasts greatly with inside of it and of the entire cathedral building, which, as we have commented, is of neo-gothic style.

-If you visit the Almudena Cathedral Museum in Madrid, you will have the opportunity to see a spectacular model of said original project.
+If you go to the Almudena Cathedral Museum in Madrid, you will have the opportunity to see a spectacular model of said original project.

 The great architectural difference between that model of a pronouncedly Gothic cathedral and the building that you can see when visiting the cathedral today never ceases to surprise.